-A glance at the scalp of you father gives you a first indication if they risk baldness or not.
-A look at your maternal grandfather’s scalp, of the memory of it, gives you an even better idea of your chances to go bald.
+A glance at the scalp of you father will give you a first indication if you'll risk baldness or not.
+A look at your maternal grandfather’s hair, or the lack of it, gives you an even better idea of your chances of going bald.
 If both men have not much hair left, you will most likely follow their example.
 In this blog the genetics behind the heredity of baldness will be explained, so you can make an educated guess predicting your likeliness of going bald.

 The single most important cause of male pattern baldness is the genetic material someone has.
 This type of hair loss is hereditary and is known as androgenic alopecia.
 Research on identical twins has shown that male pattern baldness is mostly determined by genes.
 Before you read any further, note that female pattern baldness is caused by different mechanics.
 You can learn more about this here.